Living in Dubai

 Many share a flat for practical reasons.
 Sharing rent certainly helps in coughing up the required payment of deposits and advance rentals, as it is shared between individuals.
 Flats are fairly common among single individuals.

-Expatriates with families, however, or singles that can afford to pay the rental of a flat/villa/apartment, or those entitled to housing allowance, have a range of options to choose from, including studios, single, double, triple bedroom apartments, and villas, depending on the budget allocated.
+Expatriates with families, or singles who can afford to pay the rental of a flat/villa/apartment, or those entitled to housing allowance, have a range of options to choose from, including studios, single, double, triple bedroom apartments, and villas, depending on the budget allocated.
 Housing rentals, of course, will vary depending on the location, be it Deira, or Bur Dubai or Jumeirah.

 House Rental Costs